Taffey Bakery

 Step by step instructions

-Here is how to make and bake this easy apple oatmeal cake.
-You will need a 9×9 baking pan lined with parchment paper, 3 mixing bowls, a spatula, and a whisk.
+Here is how to bake this easy apple oatmeal cake.
+You will need a lined 9×9 baking pan, 3 mixing bowls, a spatula, and a whisk.

 Step 2 – Mix dry ingredients.
-In a medium sized bowl, add in flour, cinnamon, nutmeg, cloves, allspice, rolled oats, cornstarch, baking powder, baking soda, and salt.
+In a medium sized bowl, add in the dry ingredients.
 Stir to combine and set aside.

 Step 3 – Mix the wet ingredients.
-In a large bowl, add oil, brown sugar, applesauce, vanilla, and eggs.
-Mix for 2-3 minutes until well combined.
+In a large bowl, add the wet ingredients.
+Whisk for 2-3 minutes until well combined.
 Make sure to scrap the sides of the bowl.

 Step 4 - Add the dry ingredients.
-Add the dry into the wet and using a spatula, mix until just combined and no flour streaks appear.
+Mix together with a spatula until just combined and no flour streaks appear.
 Do not over-mix!

 Step 5 - Add the apples.
-Add them into the batter and mix until just combined and evenly distributed.
-Don't over-mix!
+Continue to mix until just combined and the apples are evenly distributed.
+It's so important not to over-mix!

 Step 6 – Bake.
 Spread the batter into the prepared pan evenly.
 In a small cup, mix together 3 tsps sugar and 1/4 tsp cinnamon.
-Sprinkle that on top.
-This will give you a sweet crunchy top.
+Sprinkle it on top.

-Bake this easy apple cake for 40-50 minutes or until a toothpick inserted comes out clean.
-It took me 47 minutes exactly in my oven, but ovens do vary so keep an eye on it after 40 minutes 🙂
+Bake this apple cake for 40-50 minutes or until a toothpick inserted comes out clean.
+It took me 47 minutes exactly in my oven, but ovens do vary so keep an eye on it after 40 minutes.

 FAQ